mui/material-ui/pages/api/drawer.md

 ---
 filename: /packages/material-ui/src/Drawer/Drawer.js
+title: API of Drawer
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # Drawer

+<p class="description">The API documentation of the Drawer React component.</p>

 The properties of the [Modal](/api/modal) component are available when `variant="temporary"` is set.